Kaiware Daikon is daikon radish sprouts. It has a strong, peppery flavor and is used in salads, sushi, and garnishes.

 Where To Buy

 You can find them in Japanese and Asian grocery stores, usually in little clumps with the roots attached.
+Once you cut off the stems, you may be able to grow a second crop.

 You can replace it with alfalfa, broccoli sprouts, or sprouted greens.